-The University of Utah’s prestigious Presidential Internship in Higher Education Leadership, housed in the Office of the President, provides undergraduate students from diverse fields and backgrounds the opportunity to learn from and collaborate with President Ruth Watkins and other university administrators.
+The University of Utah’s Presidential Internship in Higher Education Leadership, housed by the Office of the President, provides undergraduate students from diverse fields and backgrounds the opportunity to learn from and collaborate with the president and other university administrators.
 This unique experience offers an insider’s look into the nuances and complexities of higher education.
-Through regular seminars and working alongside members of the administration, students learn about and engage in the challenges and opportunities facing the University, as well as American higher education in general.
+Through regular seminars and working alongside members of the administration, students learn about and engage in the challenges and opportunities facing the university, as well as American higher education in general.
 Students gain practical knowledge and skills that enrich their academic and social experiences, while also honing leadership skills and building a professional network.
-Since its inception in 1992, more than 150 students have participated in the Presidential Internship Program.
+Since its inception in 1992, more than 150 students have participated in the program.
 For many, the experience was a catalyst to a career in higher education.
 Others have gone on to leadership and career opportunities in public administration, nonprofit organizations, business, civic and public service.

-The Presidential Internship cohort selection involves an application and interview process conducted each spring.
+The cohort selection process involves an application and interview conducted each spring.
 The program runs in conjunction with the academic year, August to May.
-It requires a commitment of 10-12 hours per week, including some evening and weekend hours assisting with events, and attending Wednesday leadership seminar meetings from 2-4pm.
+It requires a commitment of 10-12 hours per week, including some evening and weekend hours assisting with events, and attending Wednesday leadership seminar meetings from 3-5 p.m.
 Two lead interns help facilitate and coordinate the presidential interns.